SwedbankPay/developer.swedbankpay.com/_includes/settlement-reconciliation.md

 ## How It Works

-1. We set up the sub-merchant subsite number in our systems.
+1. We set up the sub-merchant subsite number in our system.
-2. That number is added in the requests subsite field in when you create the payment for the goods or service.
+2. You add the number in the request's subsite field when you create the payment for the goods or service.
-3. The customer selects payment instrument and completes the payment.
+3. The customer selects a payment instrument and completes the payment.
-4. The payment goes into the client funds account.
+4. The payment goes into a client funds account.
-5. Swedbank Pay matches the transaction and the merchant using the subsite number.
+5. Swedbank Pay matches the transaction with the sub-merchant using the subsite number.
-6. The settlement is split and connected to the correct merchant.
+6. The settlement is split and connected to the correct sub-merchant.
 7. Revenue cuts for the super merchant and fees from Swedbank Pay are deducted automatically.
 8. Payout to the sub-merchant is done.

 ## The Upsides Of Split Settlement

-sub-merchants being connected to Swedbank Pay through the super merchant instead of having separate setups has a lot of pros:
+Connecting sub-merchants to Swedbank Pay through the super merchant instead of having separate setups has a lot of pros:

 *   You only need one agreement for each payment instrument (credit card, Vipps, Swish, MobilePay Online, invoice) and payment gateway.
 *   You only need one acquiring agreement.
-*   You only one Vipps or Swish certificate.
+*   You only need one Vipps or Swish certificate.
 *   You can add more payment instruments easily, as it only has to be done once.
 *   New sub-merchants can be set up quickly, as the only thing needed is a KYC form and a subsite number.
-This shortens the setup time for both you and us to a matter of hours.
+This shortens the setup time to a matter of hours for both you and us.
-*   The automatic settlement split and deduction of fees and revenue cuts minimizes the work for your accounting department, as you do not have to invoice your sub-merchants.
+*   The automatic settlement split and deduction of fees and revenue cuts minimizes the work for your accounting department, as you won't have to invoice your sub-merchants.
-*   The subsite split is available for all the payment instruments we offer on our eCom platform.
+*   The subsite split is available for all payment instruments we offer on our eCom platform.

-## Good To Know About Split Settlement
+## Split Settlement Admin Functions

 With regards to admin functions, we offer a full integration towards our admin system.
 This way, you do not have to log in to Swedbank Pay Admin to perform